catenacciA/FIscal-Management/README.md

 # Fiscal Management

 This Java project is developed for the OOP exam and serves as an application for managing people's incomes and expenses through a table-based interface.
-It provides various features such as adding, removing, and modifying individual entries.
-Additionally, the program allows users to filter data by date or search by description.
-It also supports exporting data to Excel, TXT, and CSV file formats.
-Users can save and load budgets in a file format specific to the program.
-Furthermore, the application includes an auto-save feature, ensuring that users can retrieve their budget even if they forget to save manually.
-Finally, printing functionality is also available.

 ## Features